nathanMcL/Data-Structures-Algorithms/SystemPerformanceLog/SystemLogBash/README.md

 ---
 What we learned:
 ---
-Running the program in Pycharm, and Running the program with VS Code, is not the Gitpod!
+Running the program in Pycharm, and Running the program with VS Code, is not Gitpod!

 ---
 What's next for the project next quarter (as an app engineered for the web):